Disclaimer: Star Trek is the property of

 information in quietly and then asked her original question again.
 "But

-Prior to the beginning of the conversation, the question would have been filled
+life?"
+Prior to the beginning of the conversation, the question would have

-with anger; now the question was merely that, a need to understand an element
+been filled with anger; now the question was merely that, a need to understand

 "At the age of seven I